 Unverifiable logs look authoritative.
 They're timestamped, detailed, well-formatted.
 None of that matters if their integrity depends on institutional trust rather than cryptographic proof.
 The cost doesn't show up on a balance sheet — it surfaces during an incident, an audit, or a regulatory inquiry.
 By then, it's expensive.

 Every request proves it belongs before it passes.
-Default-deny enforcement.
-Policy-driven allow lists.
-No vibes, no guesses — if your code can't produce a valid authorization signature at the gate, it stops.
+Default-deny enforcement with policy-driven allow rules.
+No inference, no guesswork — if a valid authorization signature cannot be produced at the gate, execution stops.
 Period.
+Enforcement is mechanical, explicit, and auditable.

 Every decision in Hexarch is cryptographically bound to the one before it.
 Deleting a record breaks the chain.
 Editing a record changes its hash.
 Inserting fake records cannot recreate the correct sequence.
 Verification is read-only, deterministic, and requires no privileged access — so your auditors, your security team, and external reviewers can all validate independently.